BlakeRain/blakerain.com/content/weeknotes/2026-W07/index.md

 Whilst replacing the films has gone quite well so far, some of the TV shows are proving much harder or more expensive to replace.
 For example, the [Trollhunters: Tales of Arcadia] DVD seen above was somewhat more expensive than the others.
-Even more frustrating is that some of the TV shows, like the second and third seasons of Trollhunters, were never published to DVD or Blu-ray 😡
+Even more frustrating is that some of the TV shows, like the second and third seasons of Trollhunters, were never published to DVD or Blu-ray 😡.
+The streaming era is leaving some strange gaps.

 [Obsidian]: https://obsidian.md
 [World of Books]: https://www.worldofbooks.com